 I write much about the growth and decline of Christian churches.
 Still, given the political events in the UK following the EU referendum, I thought I would compare church membership with political party membership to see who is the stronger.
 One result of the referendum was a vote of no confidence in the Labour Party leader by most of his MPs, followed by a 60,000 increase in party membership in one week .
 In church terms, that would be a massive revival!
 But what does it mean in political party terms?

 Membership of UK Political Parties

 First, let me give a sense of the size of the main parties in the UK.
 Figure 1 shows changes in party membership since 2000 where such data exists [2,3].
 The memberships of both the Labour and Conservative Parties have declined through the period, though both are significantly bigger than the other parties.

-Since the appointment of Jeremy Corbyn as their leader, the Labour Party has seen a significant membership rise to over 400,000, probably due to an imminent leadership election.
-Thus Labour easily has the largest membership in the UK, over 2.5 times that of the Conservatives, despite its relative lack of success in recent elections .
+Since the appointment of Jeremy Corbyn as its leader, the Labour Party has seen a significant membership rise to over 400,000, probably due to an imminent leadership election.
+Thus, Labour easily has the largest membership in the UK, over 2.5 times that of the Conservatives, despite its relative lack of success in recent elections .
 Both the Liberal Democrats (Lib Dem) and Green Party have seen recent rises in membership, taking them past the 60,000 mark, well above the United Kingdom Independence Party (UKIP) on 47,000.
 There is little correlation between party size and electoral performance or party size with the referendum result!

 Declining Churches and Political Parties Compared